derrick-comiso/derrick-comiso.github.io/essays/surviving-meteors-impact.md

 ## The best of it

 Unlike the other practice WOD experiences, the Digits experience (not the pre-experience) started to make more sense of what Meteor is and how to use it.
 The Meteor example form and template were very understandable.
 It was all just a matter of shaping it into a contacts application to hold people's contact information.
 Previous experience helped too, such as with using Semantic UI and IntelliJ in general.
+Hold